mehdi-fathi/eloquent-filter/README.md

 ### Request Field Cast Filter

-Eloquent Filter have required to a bunch of specific method for each of the fields before going on filter process.
+Eloquent Filter requires a bunch of specific methods for each of the fields before going on filter process.
 This feature has been implemented recently.
 By this `filterSet` + `field` method in your model, You will be able to add some change for that particular field.